 In Harry's fifth year, these were held on a Friday.
 Fortunately, Harry's first flying lesson will occur on a Thursday, which would explain why a new Gryffindor Seeker had not yet been selected by the time McGonagall first saw Harry fly.

 the third-floor corridor on the right-hand side

 On the right-hand side of what?
 Of the marble staircase?
 That seems to make sense, and implies that on each landing there are a number of corridors running in various directions.
-Of course, only in the film does the marble staircase extend the first floor; this is never stated in the books.
+Of course, only in the film does the marble staircase extend beyond the first floor; this is never stated in the books.

 "And now, before we go to bed, let us sing the school song!" cried Dumbledore.
 Harry noticed that the other teachers' smiles had become rather fixed.

 As of HBP, the school song has not yet made another appearance.
 According to JKR in interviews, Dumbledore only asks that the song be sung on very special occasions, when the mood takes him.

 However, it does crop up in the film version of "Goblet of Fire."
 At Dumbledore's urging, the students sing the school song as their contribution to the ceremony when the students from Beauxbatons and Durmstrang arrive in the Great Hall.
 This scene was cut from the theatrical release version.
 Months later, the trio are seen walking happily through the grounds singing the school song before they discover the body of Barty Crouch Sr.